Winifred W. Logan: Early life and studies

 Logan started a teaching post at the University of Edinburgh School of Nursing from 1962.

 Nursing career

-Logan was appointed as Nurse Education Officer at the Scottish Office during the 1960s to 1970s.
+Logan was appointed Nurse Education Officer at the Scottish Office during the 1960s to 1970s.
 It may be there or at the University, that she first met Nancy Roper, her collaborator on the Activities of Living model of nursing.
 Logan also became an executive director of the International Council of Nurses in 1960, a consultant for the World Health Organisation (WHO) in Malaysia, Europe, and Iraq.
 Between 1976 and 1980, Nancy Roper invited Logan and Alison J. Tierney (also an Edinburgh alumna and staff member) to collaborate on a model of nursing.
 After her writing on nursing theory, Logan became Chief Nursing Officer of Abu Dhabi, establishing nursing services there.

 Roper-Logan-Tierney model of nursing

 With fellow University of Edinburgh alumna and its School of Nursing employees, Nancy Roper and Alison J. Tierney, Logan was one of this British nurse trio who led the development of the first UK model of nursing published and improved upon, and internationally applied, since 1980.

 "The Roper-Logan-Tierney model is based upon activities of living, which evolved from the work of Virginia Henderson in 1966.
 The activities of daily living are the key to the model of care which seeks to define “what living means:”